joehillen/sysz/README.md

 Usage: sysz [OPTS...]
 [CMD] [-- ARGS...]

-Select multiple units using TAB
+Select multiple units and commands using TAB

-Extra ARGS are passed to the systemctl command for each selected unit.

 sudo is automatically invoked if necessary.

+If only one unit is chosen, available commands will be presented based on the state of the unit.

 OPTS:
-  -u, --user             Only show --user units
-  -s, --sys, --system    Only show --user units --state [STATE]        Only show units in STATE
+  -u, --user               Only show --user units --sys, --system          Only show --system units
-  -v, --verbose          Print the systemctl command -h, --help             Print this message
+  -s STATE, --state STATE  Only show units in STATE (Repeatable) -v, --verbose            Print the systemctl command -h, --help               Print this message

-If no option is given, both system and user units are shown.
+  If no options are given, both system and user units are shown.

 CMD:
   start                  systemctl start <unit>